What's it all about?

-This program, a partnership between the Zambia Department of National Parks and Wildlife, ALERT, Copperbelt, Western Kentucky and Coventry Universities, the Zambia Forestry Department and local communities, focuses on the following areas:
+This program, a partnership between ALERT, the Zambia Department of National Parks and Wildlife, Copperbelt, Western Kentucky and Coventry Universities, the Zambia Forestry Department and local communities, focuses on the following:

-• Assessing efficacy of different human-elephant conflict mitigation strategies.
+- Assessing efficacy of different conflict mitigation strategies.

 During your time off, you will be able to soak up the Zambian culture and take advantage of the many activities based around the UNESCO World Heritage Site of Victoria Falls, including: white-water rafting, bungee jumping, sunset cruises on the mighty Zambezi River, or a day trip to Chobe National Park in neighbouring Botswana to view lions, leopards and many other iconic African species.